mtgjson/mtgjson-website/docs/data-models/set-list/index.md

 > ### block <i class="optional"></i>
 >
-> The block name the set was in.
+> The block name the set is in.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`